 Benchmarks

-ripopt is benchmarked against Ipopt (native C++ with MUMPS linear solver) on three standard test suites and several domain-specific problem sets.
+ripopt is benchmarked against Ipopt (native C++ with MUMPS linear solver) on the CUTEst test set and several domain-specific problem sets.
 All benchmarks run on the same hardware; both solvers receive identical problem data through the same Rust trait interface.

-The HS suite is the classic test set for NLP solvers, covering small problems (n ≤ 15) with mixed equality/inequality constraints.
+The HS suite was the classic test set for NLP solvers, covering small problems (n ≤ 15) with mixed equality/inequality constraints.

 MetricripoptIpopt (MUMPS)